Trump says Labor Secretary Acosta resigning amid Epstein case

 WASHINGTON (Reuters) - U.S. President Donald Trump said on Friday that Labor Secretary Alexander Acosta has resigned, believing that he has become a distraction to the administration because of his handling of the sex abuse case against financier Jeffrey Epstein a decade ago.

-Acosta joined Trump on the White House lawn as Trump announced the resignation and Trump praised him as a “great, great” Labor secretary.
+Acosta joined Trump on the White House lawn as the president announced the resignation, which he said was Acosta’s idea.

-Trump announced Acosta’s departure to reporters as he left the White House on Friday on a trip to Wisconsin.
-Acosta joined him on the lawn and Trump praised him for doing a good job as Labor secretary.
+“Alex called me this morning and wanted to see me,” President Trump told reporters as he was leaving the White House on a trip to Wisconsin.
+“I just want to let you know this is him, not me.”

-Trump said Acosta initiated the resignation by calling him Friday morning and saying he felt he had become a distraction to the administration.
+While Trump praised him as a “great, great” labor secretary, Acosta said it would be “selfish” for him to stay in the job.

 Trump named Deputy Labor Secretary Patrick Pizzella as the acting secretary of Labor.